 Don’t feel too bad for old Chris, though, as he bounced around a few different arms and tool companies until he restarted his own Spencer Arms company in 1882.
 Another one of his products was featured in this film, an 1882 Spencer Pump-Action shotgun seen in the hands of one of the deputies who apprehend Ben Wade in the Bisbee Saloon.
 The first commercially successful slide or pump-action shotgun, the 1882 stayed in production until 1907 under the Francis Bannerman & Sons name.
 The 1882 pioneered many features we now take for granted on today’s repeating shotguns, including the under-barrel tubular magazine.

 For sidearms, both Dan Evans and his son William (Logan Lerman) carry Colt 1851 Navy revolvers with Richards-Mason metallic cartridge conversion cylinders.
 The 1851 Navy was originally marketed as the “Colt Revolving Belt Pistol of Naval Caliber,” suggesting it was a more carry-friendly alternative to the heavy .44 caliber Colt Dragoon or Walker Colts.
 Chambered in .36 Caliber, also known as the Naval caliber, the 1851 was originally a cap and ball design using combustible paper cartridges and percussion caps for ignition.
 As metallic cartridges became standard and the Smith & Wesson patent on bored-through cylinders expired, conversion kits allowing old cap ‘n ball guns to use the new cartridges gave new life to these revolvers and ensured they were a common sight on the frontier even as more technically advanced designs were introduced.

 By Peter Barrett.
-Originally published in the May 2014 issue of GunUp the Magazine.
+This article of Guns of 3:10 to Yuma was originally published in the May 2014 issue of GunUp the Magazine.